 Aloe vera juice contains a large amount of digestible fiber, according to The Equine Nutrition Nerd.
 This allows it to soothe and protect the digestive tract while regulating bacteria, giving your horse relief from ulcers.
 The fiber also absorbs toxins in the horse’s bowels and reduces bowel transit time.
 Aloe vera also contains mucopolysaccharides , which help heal ulcers by supporting cell replication.

 Aloe vera juice has a strong taste, and your horse might not take to it the way you want.
 According to Holistic Horse, one trainer found success by pouring a half cup of the juice over her horse’s morning and evening feed.
 Not only did this help her horse eat more, but the aloe vera also supported a healthy attitude With its gastric pain alleviated, the horse grew calmer and more willing to work with its trainer.

 You can also feed your horse aloe vera as part of a blend of vitamins and herbs.
-Finish Line’s U-7 Gastric Aid combines aloe, cinnamon, carrot, cabbage and more for a tasty formula that promotes a healthy foregut and hindgut.
+Finish Line’s U-7 Gastric Aid combines aloe, carrot, cabbage and more for a tasty formula that promotes a healthy foregut and hindgut.
 This blend provides more benefits than aloe juice alone.